 External funding opportunities continue to be investigated and supported by National Parks Partnership LLP (NPP).
 NPP continues to promote corporate partnerships for the UK National Parks with the aim to make a significant, sustainable and discernible contribution to the improved quality of UK National Parks and the benefits they offer for generations to come.
-There has already been a high level of success including funding from; the HLF for Water, Mills and Marshes, ERDF for CANAPE, Tesco for Broadland Catchment Partnership, Forest Holidays who are partnering on projects that will enable young people to experience and explore the best of the UK countryside and Columbia providing clothing to all front line staff for five years from 2017/18.
+There has already been a high level of success including funding from; the HLF for Water, Mills and Marshes, ERDF for CANAPE, Tesco for Broadland Catchment Partnership, Forest Holidays who are partnering on projects that will enable young people to experience and explore the best of the UK countryside and Columbia providing clothing to all front-line staff for five years from 2017/18.

 The UK National Parks also continue to investigate efficiencies through joint procurement and services and also to create resilience amongst the Parks.
+2019/20 saw the creation of the UK National Parks Communication Team hosted by the Authority.
+This service is jointly funded by all 15 UK National Parks and seeks to promote a shared sense of identity.